 Ants place this high on the list because they have outstanding scores in both time and cost metrics.
-In fact, ants were so cheap that I actually broke my own model in order to give them a bonus point.
+In fact, ants were so cheap I actually broke my own model in order to give them a bonus point.
 Their lifetime maintenance cost is generously estimated at $10.
 The next creature down was close to $500.
-If you want a cheap, no-maintainence pet that has all the personality of a houseplant, start an ant farm!
+If you want a cheap, no-maintainence pet with all the personality of a houseplant, start an ant farm!

 Total score: 12.00

 I use “parrots” as a general term for large, intelligent tropical birds.
 (Specifically a cockatoo, a popular representative.)

 Parrot-like birds score badly for many reasons.
 They’re nearly as long-lived as the tortoise: fifty or more years.
 They’re also the most intelligent on this list, as smart as human toddlers, which means they require a lot of time for providing supervision and stimulation.
 They absolutely cannot sit in a cage all day, but because they aren’t domesticated, they can also wreck a house if not properly trained and monitored.
 Owners of these birds spend more than any other pet owner at the vet’s office.
 They’re prone to health issues and extremely sensitive to stress.
 As a Humane Society volunteer, I used to get these birds surrendered after they’d plucked out all their feathers from stress bordering on insanity.
 Sad!

 For these reasons, I personally don’t think it’s ethical to keep them as pets.
 They can certainly be well-kept and loved by human caretakers, but I wouldn’t feel right encouraging anyone to acquire one.
 In general, a flying toddler who costs ten thousand dollars and lives for sixty years is not a good investment.